 - Nuts and seeds – consume in small amounts organic, preferably soaked

 - Butter and ghee – so good!
 Use ghee to fry food and on vegetables etc, very nouishing for the body

 Fertility Acupuncture Melbourne

-At Ilana Sowter Acupuncture on the North Shore of Auckland, expect the best fertility acupuncture and Chinese medicine specific to your needs and look forward to living life in an authentic and wonderful way.
+At Femme Vital Acupuncture in Fairfield, Melbourne expect the best fertility Acupuncture and Chinese medicine specific to your needs and look forward to living life in an authentic and wonderful way.

 Copyright © 2020 Ilana Sowter · All Rights Reserved